eric-spoerner/just_baseball_things/README.md

     * Leverage `wget` and `zipfile` modules, extract necessary CSVs into pandas dataframe
 * **Transform** layer in Pandas
     * Trim unnecessary columns and records for analysis (will be removing all records prior to 1995)
-* **Load** to Amazon RDS-hosted postgres database using SQLAlchemy.
+* **Load** to locally-hosted postgres database using SQLAlchemy.
 Store all required source tables and any processed tables within db.
+Will likely eventually host data set on AWS RDS for public consumption.

 ## Machine Learning Questions
 * Supervised or unsupervised?